pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 **gracePeriod**

-The grace period is the amount of time after a proposal ends during which aggregators can submit their votes.
+The grace period is the amount of time after a proposal ends during which aggregators can add their votes.

 ```yaml
 - name: gracePeriod